 Expectations for Coming to Class

-In-person classes will look very different for the fall 2020 semester.
+In-person classes look very different from past years.
 Everyone in the classroom has to wear a facial covering and maintain physical distancing.
-In addition, classroom seating configurations will be set up so that students face the front of the classroom, and instructors will manage ingress into and egress out of the room.
+In addition, classroom seating configurations are set up so that students face the front of the classroom, and instructors will manage ingress into and egress out of the room.
 (Note: signs will be placed around buildings to indicate traffic flow in hallways, and instructors will receive further information on how to help coordinate timing.)